On Lie $p$-algebras of cohomological dimension one: Introduction

 consisting of right projective modules $P_i$ over the universal enveloping algebra $U(L)$, or infinity if no such finite resolution exists.
+(Of course, right $U(L)$-modules here can be replaced by left ones).
 Since for every projective resolution (\ref{eq-resol}) and every $L$-module $M$, the cohomology of the induced complex

-of $L$-modules coincides with the Chevalley--Eilenberg cohomology $\Homol^\bullet(L,M)$, $L$ has cohomological dimension $n$ if and only if there is an $L$-module $M$ such that $\Homol^n(L,M) \ne 0$, and one of the following equivalent conditions holds: \begin{enumerate}[\upshape(i)] \item $\Homol^i(L,M) = 0$ for any $L$-module $M$ and any $i > n$; \item $\Homol^{n+1}(L,M) = 0$ for any $L$-module $M$. \end{enumerate}
+of $L$-modules coincides with the Chevalley--Eilenberg cohomology $\Homol^\bullet(L,M)$, $L$ has cohomological dimension $n$ if and only if there is an $L$-module $M$ such that $\Homol^n(L,M) \ne 0$, and one of the following equivalent conditions holds: \begin{enumerate}[\upshape(i)] \item $\Homol^i(L,M) = 0$ for any $L$-module $M$, and any $i > n$; \item $\Homol^{n+1}(L,M) = 0$ for any $L$-module $M$. \end{enumerate}

-A similar notion may be defined for other classes of algebraic systems with good cohomology theory, e.g., for groups and associative algebras.
+A similar notion may be defined for other classes of algebraic systems with good cohomology theories, for example, for groups and associative algebras.

-The Shapiro lemma about cohomology of a coinduced module implies that if $S$ is a subalgebra of a Lie algebra $L$, then $\cd(S) \le \cd(L)$.
+The Shapiro lemma on the cohomology of a coinduced module implies that if $S$ is a subalgebra of a Lie algebra $L$, then $\cd(S) \le \cd(L)$.
 As cohomological dimension of the one-dimensional Lie algebra is equal to one, the cohomological dimension of any nonzero Lie algebra is $\ge 1$.
 In particular, the class of Lie algebras of cohomological dimension one is closed with respect to subalgebras.

 Due to the standard interpretation of the second cohomology, the condition for a Lie algebra $L$ to be of cohomological dimension one is equivalent to the condition that each short exact sequence